Ho ho WHOA! The annual GeniusCash $1,000 Christmas Giveaway is LIVE

 • No monthly fee or minimum balance

-• Not particularly easy for parents to monitor
+• Not easy for parents to monitor

 Best kids bank account for younger kids: RBC Leo's Young Savers Account